Sargam-Ghorela/IntelliJ/Oct8/recap.md

 This static block will get executes first whenever the class is called.If there is a default const then also this static block is loaded in the memory and executes first.

+###
+Static block is called first.

+Instace Block is called then constructor called.